FRENSHAM HEIGHTS ARTS AWARDS

 We are delighted to announce the Frensham Heights Arts Awards.
 The arts are at the heart of our school and creativity underpins everything we do.
 We are on the look out for dedicated artists, dancers, musicians and performers to join us for a bespoke Sixth Form programme which will prepare them for the industry and immerse them in their artistic discipline whilst supporting them academically to gain their qualifications.
 The Frensham Heights Arts Awards are open to all students, whether day or boarding, who are interested in studying one or more Performing or Creative Arts subject at Sixth Form.
 Awards are allocated to students who are passionate about and demonstrate a talent in one or more of the arts:

-DANCE, DRAMA, MUSIC, FINE ART, PHOTOGRAPHY,
+DANCE, DRAMA, TECHNICAL THEATRE, MUSIC, FINE ART, PHOTOGRAPHY,

-OMMUNICATION OR DESIGN AND TECHNOLOGY.
+GRAPHIC COMMUNICATION OR DESIGN AND TECHNOLOGY.

 As a Sixth Form student on the Frensham Heights Arts Award programme, you can choose to follow a purely arts based route of study or combine your love of one of the arts with other more traditional Sixth Form pathways.
 With almost 30 subjects to choose from in Year 12 and a wide range of co-curricular and enrichment activities, Frensham students are able to create their own unique and tailored curriculum path.